chaudhrii/starling-task/README.md

   - Defaults to 7 days
     - Externalised
 - Customer Account Holder UID is provided as a param
+- Rounding up only considers 'Spending' transactions i.e. OUTgoing
+- All currencies are the same (not checked)

 ## Implementation Details
 - Java 11